learn-safran-navigation-timing/skydel-tools/HIL_tool/README.md

 # Python installation:
 Make sure you have a python from version 3.8 or download the latest python version from https://www.python.org/downloads/.

-# Open a terminal and check your python version:
+# Open a terminal and check your Python version:
 $ python --version

 # Packages installation: